-In July of 1984, the home video game division of Atari was purchased by the now infamous Jack Tramiel.
+In July of 1984, the home video game and home computer divisions of Atari were purchased by the now infamous Jack Tramiel, who then formed Atari Corporation.
 Although the Atari 7800 was ready to go at this point, licensing negotiations had to begin again because the Tramiels did not agree with existing licensing arrangements, as a result the release of the 7800 was delayed.
 It was around this time that the video game market crashed, and retailers cut orders and shipments for video games across the board.
 As a result, by the end of 1984 the industry was left with only Atari, Coleco ( ColecoVision), and Mattel ( Intellivision) all of which decided to turn out new product for their old systems instead of developing new consoles, as such no new consoles were on the horizon for the United States.
 However Atari after spending the last two years working out the paperwork for the 7800s, by 1986 the 7800 was ready for release.

 Despite the fact that the American home console market was reeling from the video game crash of 1983, Nintendo still saw potential consumers.
-They were right; by 1986 the Nintendo Entertainment System had become an enormous hit with American consumers.
-With this in mind Tramiel and Atari continued with the release of the 7800, in hopes of reaping in the rewards of a newly awaken home console market.
+They were right; by the end of 1986 the Nintendo Entertainment System was starting to become a hit with American consumers.
+With this in mind, Tramiel and Atari continued with the release of the 7800, in hopes of reaping in the rewards of a newly awakened home console market.

-At launch the 7800 had twelve titles ready to play.
-Also the system was completely compatible with 2600 games, a feature that the previous 5200 console lacked.
+At launch the 7800 had eight titles available.
+The system was also backwards compatible with 2600 games without an additional adapter, a feature that the previous 5200 console lacked.
 The public was excited, and the 7800 was poised to take over the gaming world, but unfortunately it didn't quite happen that way.

 Instead Tramiel and the rest of Atari management would make various business mistakes with the release of the system.
 The first of which was the fact that Atari had failed to promote and captivate developers to adopt the system and develop games for the 7800.
 Instead Atari would concentrate on advertising the complete backwards compatibility the 7800 had with the 2600 games instead of the 7800's own library of games.
-In fact only 10 games were developed and released by third party developers for the 7800 during its lifetime, 6 from Absolute Entertainment; 2 from Activision; and 2 from Froggo.
-This meant that the 7800 would have to rely on in-house development from Atari in order to supply games for the system.
-However was not enough to compete with the NES’s or even the Sega Master System’s rapidly expanding video game libraries.
-Also the launch for the system itself was poorly planned.
-Of the promised tweleves launch titles only three were actually available at the time of the system's launch.
-Not only that but the 7800 was poorly distributed amongst retailers making the system hard to find during its launch.
-As a result the 7800 was never able to recover from its rocky launch and in the end due to poorly conceived business decisions and a highly competitive console market failed to reach the market capitalization that Atari had hoped the system would obtain.
+Only 10 games were developed and released by third party companies for the 7800 during its lifetime, 6 from Absolute Entertainment; 2 from Activision; and 2 from Froggo.
+This meant that the 7800 would have to rely on support from within Atari in order to supply games for the system.
+However, this was not enough to compete with the NES's or even the Sega Master System’s rapidly expanding libraries.
+Also, the launch for the system itself was poorly planned.
+Of the promised thirteen launch titles planned in 1984, only eight were actually available at the time of the system's launch, with four being released later and two (Rescue on Fractalus! and Track & Field) not being released at all.
+Not only that, but the 7800 was poorly distributed amongst retailers making the system hard to find during its launch.
+As a result, the 7800 was never able to recover from its rocky launch, and due to poorly conceived business decisions and a highly competitive console market, failed to reach the market capitalization that Atari had hoped the system would obtain.